pietroalbini/fisher/docs/src/providers/github.md

 The provider performs some consistency checks on the incoming webhooks, to ensure they come from GitHub.
-It also ignores incoming pings from GitHub (such as the ones sent when the webhook is created), so the script will be executed only when something really happened.
+It also ignores incoming pings from GitHub (such as the ones sent when the webhook is created), so the script will be executed only when something really happens.

 If you need to ensure no one can send fake webhooks, you can configure GitHub to sign all outgoing webhooks with a secret key you provide: if you put it in